Each client has their own tools, strategies, and campaigns.

 For example, even a basic discount campaign is going to require some thought on what the discount is for, what the appropriate value proposition is, how much the discount is for, etc.

 The first step is creating a landing page.
 Not singular, but plural.
 The easiest way to fail-proof your eventual performance tracking is to use inbound segmentation.
-So you’re going to create multiple page variations for different channels and tweak appropriately.
+So you’re going to create multiple page variations for different channels and tweak them appropriately.

 The point is, the ‘offer’ should be tailored appropriately for each to maximize conversions.
 And this has the added bonus of increasing your traffic effectiveness, too.

 Then you can take these newly tagged tracking tokens and apply them to each appropriate channel, like one for Twitter and one for Facebook.
 (Along with the appropriate messaging for each campaign, too.)
-All pre-crafted, ahead of time, so you can Buffer them up and hit the ground running on launch day.
+All pre-crafted ahead of time, so you can Buffer them up and hit the ground running on launch day.

 That way you’ll be able to track exactly how many leads came from that specific ad variant, keyphrase, ad group, and campaign.